wp-plugins/ik-facebook/readme.txt

 = More Than Just A Custom Facebook Feed - Events and Photo Galleries, too! =

 The IK Facebook Plugin intends to support all types Facebook content - not just standard Feeds.
 Currently, we have support for Facebook Events and Facebook Photo Galleries.
+Show your Upcoming Facebook Events on your Website, and power your Photo Galleries with Facebook!

 == Installation ==